Sandal Castle VA Community Primary School - a church school serving the community since 1686.

 After attending the training we met with our vicar Revd Rupert Martin to evaluate our philosophy and values statement in order to outline the theology underpinning our vision.
 The link below outlines explicit links between our vision and the Bible.
-Rupert will be leading a staff meeting for all staff on the 7th November 2018 to further discuss our whole school vision.
+Rupert then lead a staff meeting for all staff on the 7th November 2018 to further discuss our whole school vision.

 This staff training session was then followed by attendance on further All Saints Partnership training led by our Diocesan Adviser; What does it means to be a teacher in a Church School?'

 “This new framework focuses unashamedly on vision, with the hope that it will allow governing bodies to place more of an emphasis on their purpose in education, ensuring that the school’s Christian vision impacts in ways which enable the whole school community to flourish.”